horaciomuller/gemini-financial-rag/ReadMe.md

 # RAG for Financial Information

-This project demonstrates the creation of a simple Retrieval Augmented Generation (RAG) system using Spring Boot, PDFBox, and Google's Gemini model.
+This project demonstrates the creation of a simple Retrieval Augmented Gener ation (RAG) system using Spring Boot, PDFBox, and Google's Gemini model.
 Its primary goal is to provide answers to questions about financial information contained within a PDF file.

 ## Features